 Avoid using the dishwasher as some plastic can deform under a hot wash which can cause problems fitting them back into the fridge.

 Leave everything to air dry on the draining board and once dry store away until you are ready to put them back.
-This will reduce the risk of bacteria being sent back inside the fridge.
+This will reduce the risk of sending bacteria back inside the fridge.

 Try and avoid using harsh detergent sprays inside your fridge as the strong odour can transfer directly onto your food.